 Being charged with a DWI (driving while intoxicated charge) is not only incredibly serious but the effects can last a lifetime if not handled properly.
-Contact us immediately if you need an experienced DWI attorney to represent you and your case.
+Contact me immediately if you need an experienced DWI attorney in San Marcos, Texas, to represent you and your case.

 Field Sobriety Tests

-Hays County District Attorney’s Office offers alternate dispostions in some DWI cases.
+Hays County District Attorney’s Office offers alternate dispositions in some DWI cases.
 This means in some cases it is possible to change the DWI charge to Reckless Driving or Obstruction of a Highway.
-This is usually only done in cases where the defendant has no criminal history and was not in accident leading to the arrest.
-Other important factors include BAC number, and the completion of community service and DWI education class.
+This is usually only done in cases where the defendant has no criminal history and was not in an accident leading to the arrest.
+Other important factors include BAC number and the completion of community service and DWI education class.

 Comal County is the most difficult county in South Central Texas for DWI charges.
-Not only do they have mandatory blood draws 24/7, they do not offer alternate dispositions under any circumstances.
-DWI defendants in Comal County are either placed on DWI probation or they go to trial on a DWI charge.
-Reducing the charge to reckless driving or obstruction of a highway are not options.
+Not only do they have mandatory blood draws 24/7, but they also do not offer alternate dispositions under any circumstances.
+DWI defendants in Comal County are either placed on DWI probation or go to trial on a DWI charge.
+Reducing the charge to reckless driving or obstruction of a highway is not an option.

 Having a DWI Attorney is Essential

 Being sure you have a qualified DWI attorney in San Marcos is key- the prosecution is under a lot of pressure to make sure you are convicted and a regular attorney who only occasionally handles driving while intoxicated cases will lack the expertise and experience in dealing with the individual prosecutors and judges.

 If your DWI case is not handled properly, the long-term effects of a conviction can be devastating.
 A conviction can impact current and future employment, your credit score, your ability to vote, the ability to rent a vehicle and so much more; there are so many reasons to do whatever it takes to avoid a DUI/DWI conviction.